sagemath/trac_to_gh/Issue 1440.md

 # Issue 1440: Inconsistency in subs and substitute for univariate polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1440

 Original creator: was